-[00:00:10] It’s not always obvious to people why edge computing would be important to our system.
+Phil Ressler: It’s not always obvious to people why Edge computing would be important to our system.

-[00:00:14] In a traditional cloud platform you’re kind of sending all of the data up.
-The amount of it is very large.
-So one of the ways that we can address that is being able to use the compute power of the devices themselves, decide how much data has to be sent up to the cloud versus what we can keep on a device.
+Elizabeth Shonnard: In a traditional cloud platform, you’re kind of sending all of the data up and the amount of it is very large.
+So one of the ways that we can address that is being able to use the compute power of the devices themselves.
+Decide how much data has to be sent up to the cloud vs. what we can keep on a device.

-[00:02:24] In some cases it’s important to integrate as SDKs directly on devices.
-But many more in the future will take on the capability of services integrated directly into cloud Gateway environment.
-The service that we’re providing not only aggregates data, but we do that cleansing and normalization of it for them.
-We feed a lot of their decision making capabilities.
-We feed their analytics platforms and so having this rich granular data set that’s sitting right near their cloud environment is becoming more important to their daily business use.
+The service that we’re providing not only aggregates data but we do the cleansing and normalization of it for them.
+We feed a lot of their decision making capabilities, we feed their analytics platforms and so having this rich granular data set that’s sitting right near their cloud environment is becoming more important to their daily business use.